malone211/PSF-estimation/README.md

 ## 0. Citation

-If you find our code helpful in your research or work please cite our paper.
+**If you find our code helpful in your research or work please cite our paper.The paper has been submitted to The Astrophysical Journal, and a link to the paper will be published in the post.**

 ```
 @article{PSF estimation for adaptive optics imaging,